Rights & Responsibilities

 Mitchell Technical College is committed to serving a wide spectrum of people.
 Access to the programs and services of the Institute should be governed by the following principles: Within the limitations of its facilities, resources, and personnel, the Institute should be open to all persons who are qualified according to admissions standards.
 Students should not be refused access to any course of study on the grounds of their beliefs or the possible uses to which they may put the knowledge to be gained in a course.
 Students are responsible for representing themselves truthfully and accurately at all times.
 Providing false or misleading information to gain admission to or advancement in a program or course of study violates this responsibility and may result in forfeiture of a student’s right to access to an academic program.

-Students have the right to exercise their full rights as citizens without interference or fear of Institute disciplinary action.Learn More »
+Students have the right to exercise their full rights as citizens without interference or fear of college disciplinary action.Learn More »

-It is the student’s responsibility to comply with the provisions of the handbook and the operating policies of the Institute and the policies of the Institute and the student’s department.Learn More »
+It is the student’s responsibility to comply with the provisions of the handbook and the operating policies of the College and the policies of the College and the student’s department.Learn More »

 Alcohol, Drug & Tobacco Policies

-Alcohol and drugs are prohibited in all campus facilities and at all MTI-sponsored events.
-MTI is a Drug-Free Workplace and a smoke-free, tobacco-free campus.
+Alcohol and drugs are prohibited in all campus facilities and at all MTC-sponsored events.
+Mitchell Technical College is a drug-free workplace and a smoke-free, tobacco-free campus.
 Smoking is prohibited within 15 feet of entrances.Learn More »

 Students who enroll need to prepare for some initial expenses at the start of the term.
 Books, supplies, and tools will be required for all classes.
 Find out here what all you'll need.Learn More »